(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Other medications may include cough suppressants and/or antibiotics (if there is a secondary bacterial infection).

-Natural remedies such as herbs and supplements can be used to effectively and holistically treat bronchitis in dogs, without the side effects of drugs such as steroids.
+Natural home treatment includes using herbs and supplements to effectively and holistically treat bronchitis in dogs, without the side effects of drugs such as steroids.

 Specifically, herbs and supplements can be used to:

-Various herbs can be used to balance and boost the immune system.
-For example:
+Immune-supporting herbs can be used to balance and boost the dog's immune system:

 This natural herbal formula uses herbs such as Marshmallow, Osha root, Olive leaf and more to effectively suppress excessive coughing, soothe the airway, and boost the immune system.
 Effective and safe!